jasonmacduffie/isles-of-maga/factions.md

 Factions
 ========
-Since the fall of the Magfeli Empire, there is no longer a single government in control of Maga.
+Since the fall of the Magafeli Empire, there is no longer a single government in control of Maga.
 However, the Modern Republic controls the majority of it at present.

 Republicans
 -----------
 ![Republic Flag](republic_flag.png)

 Republican is a general term for those politically aligned with the Modern Republic.
 This includes loyal citizens of the Republic, public officials, and organizations employed by the Republic.
-The symbol of the Republic is a sun and moon fused together, representing the unity of races that cooperated in overthrowing the Magfeli Empire.
+The symbol of the Republic is a sun and moon fused together, representing the unity of races that cooperated in overthrowing the Magafeli Empire.

 ### The Order of Skulls